mohammad-tahmasebi-ci/milestone-project/README.md

 Original idea for the game was from the https://www.codingnepalweb.com/build-memory-card-game-html-javascript site.
 Navbar logo was from the www-memozor-com site.
 Reaction emojis were from the clipart-library-com site.
+Social sites' icons were from the FontAwesome site.
 Thanks to my mentor, Mitko Bachvarov, for providing helpful suggestions, feedback, and links to different guides, to assist me with this project.
 Thanks, also, to Miguel Ortega Logorreta, learning assistant, for the advice and guidance offered to assist with the project.
 Code Institute for the educational materials.